top of page

 On a mid-range budget of about $75 USD, you’ll be able to stay in a budget hostel, eat out at local restaurants, enjoy some intercity travel, and see a few more sights (such as more museums or forts/castles).

-ROMANIA TRAVEL TIPS
+TRAVEL TIPS FOR ROMANIA

 It’s possible to get just about anywhere in the country by bus from Bucharest, but figuring out where your bus or maxitaxi departs from can be tricky.
 Bucharest has several bus stations and they don’t seem to follow any discernible logic.
 The best bet is to consult www.autogari.ro for up-to-date timetables.